aetperf/aetperf.github.io/_posts/2022-10-03-Query-Parquet-files-with-DuckDB-and-Tableau-Hyper-engines.md

 > External data can be read directly in a SQL query using the set returning function external.
 In this case, no Hyper table is involved, so such a query can even be used if no database is attached to the current session.

 The *Parquet* files correspond to a very specific use case, since they all describe some road networks from the US or Europe.
 The US road networks were imported in a previous post: [Download some benchmark road networks for Shortest Paths algorithms](https://aetperf.github.io/2022/09/22/Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.html).
 The Europe networks were downloaded from [this](https://i11www.iti.kit.edu/resources/roadgraphs.php) web page and converted to *Parquet* files.
 We are only going to use the edge table, not the node coordinates one.
-The SQL queries in this notebook are also very specific, in a sense that they are related to the graph domain.
+The SQL queries in this notebook are also very specific, in a sense that they are related to the graph theory domain.
 Here are the things that we are going to compute:
 1. occurence of parallel edges
 2. vertex and edge counts
 3. count of connected vertices